 If you are sensing the hugot in my tone, it is because I generally hate shopping.
 Some people love it, not me.
 I will get it over and done with as soon as humanly possible.

-So for anyone who also hates this necessary task, here are a few tips to minimise the pain.
+So for anyone who also hates this necessary task, here are a few tips to minimize the pain.

 Grocery Shopping Tips

-Easiest way to avoid the mayhem is to just not do it.
-If you have house help then you can request that the shopping be done for you.
-This removes the hassle all together.
-You have to be organised enough to have a list – which I am not – and you also lose the chance to find suitable substitutes when the inevitable out of stock sign goes up on an important item.
+You have to be organized enough to have a list – which I am not – and you also lose the chance to find suitable substitutes when the inevitable out of stock sign goes up on an important item.

-Without a doubt the best time to get this laborious task out of the way is Sunday morning.
-Where are all the locals at this time?
-Church!
-For the more unholy folk they may be sleeping off a hangover somewhere.
-So you get an uninterrupted run down the aisles and also get first crack at all the fresh produce… if you can call it that.
+Anyway, you get an uninterrupted run down the aisles and also get the first crack at all the fresh produce… if you can call it that.

 SM supermarkets also will not accept a foreign credit card – I have never been given anything that resembles an explanation for this – so again just a word of warning so you are not caught out.